Jumbub/bf-cpp/readme.md

 it's possible that this is the fastest non-jit interpreter (see [the competition](#the-competition))

-it's also possible that this is just tuned to my system and won't be fast for anyone else
+> it's also possible that this is just tuned to my system and won't be fast for anyone else

+see the [notable micro-optimisations](#notable-micro-optimisations) for fun insights

 <br>